 The categories for this year’s awards are:

-- The Margaret Thorsborne Award for an outstanding contribution by a member.
+- The Margaret Thorsborne Award for an outstanding contribution by a Wildlife Queensland member.

-- Community engagement and/or education award for a Wildlife Queensland branch.
+- The Community Engagement and/or Education Award for a Wildlife Queensland branch.

 - Margaret Thorsborne Award: Awarded to Steve Homewood (WPSQ Bayside Branch)